cakephp/docs/en/migrations.rst

 You can generate a migrations file that will group all the differences between two database states using the ``migration_diff`` bake template.
-To do so, you can use the following command
+To do so, you can use the following command:

 .. code-block:: bash